culturecreates/artsdata-pipeline-action/README.md

 | `version`                            | Version of the artifact.
 Usually a date (e.g., 2020-10-23).
 Use unreserved characters.
 (If not provided, version will be set as the current date).
 | `reportCallbackUrl	`                            | URL to send back the data validation report asynchronously using POST "Content-Type: application/json".
 | `shacl`                            | URL to the SHACL file to perform validations.
+| `fetch-urls-headlessly`                            | Fetch the URLs of entities using a headless browser(defaults to false).
+| `offset`                            | Offset for pagination strategy (defaults to 1).

 <br>

 ## Potential Issues

 Remember to use only unreserved characters ([0-9a-zA-Z-._]) for input variables where mentioned.

+# Release Instructions

+When preparing a release for the artsdata-pipeline-action, please follow these versioning guidelines:

+## Minor release (e.g., 2.0.7 → 2.0.8):

+For small feature additions or bug fixes.

+## Major release (e.g., 2.0.7 → 2.1.0):

+For larger changes or significant improvements that could impact compatibility.

+## Significant Update (e.g., 2.0.7 → 3.0.0):

+For major overhauls or breaking changes.
+If there's a drastic change in functionality or usage, increment to the next "big update" version.